-On a Model 6C4, open the front and rear rack doors and put the system into the service position as described in "Placing the Model 6C4 into the Service Position" on page 355.

-- 2. Shut down the system as described in "Stopping the System" on page 350. - Remove the service access cover as described in "Service Access Cover Removal (Model 6C4)" on page 357 or "Service Access Cover Removal (Model 6E4)" on page 363. - 4.
-Remove the front bezel as described in "Front Bezel Removal (Model 6C4)" on page 369 or "Front Bezel Removal (Model 6E4)" on page 370. - Disconnect and label all power and signal cables from the media drives, located in media bay 1 and media bay 2.
-Then remove the media drives as described in "Media Removal" on page 399.
+- 1. On a Model 6C4, open the front and rear rack doors and put the system into the service position as described in "Placing the Model 6C4 into the Service Position" on page 368. - On a Model 6E4, open the bezel door. - 2.
+Shut down the system as described in either "Stopping the System without an HMC Attached" on page 363 or "Stopping the System with an HMC Attached and AIX Installed" on page 363. - 3.
+Remove the service access cover as described in "Service Access Cover Removal (Model 6C4)" on page 370 or "Service Access Cover Removal (Model 6E4)" on page 375. - 4.
+Remove the front bezel as described in "Front Bezel Removal (Model 6C4)" on page 381 or "Front Bezel Removal (Model 6E4)" on page 382. - 5.
+Disconnect and label all power and signal cables from the media drives, located in media bay 1 and media bay 2.
+Then remove the media drives as described in "Media Removal" on page 405.
 Note the location of each media drive removed. - 6.
-Remove the media device support shelf by loosening the thumbscrew and grasping the back edge of the shelf, sliding it back, then lifting it up and out of the system chassis. - Note: The support leg located on the bottom of the support shelf is used to deactivate a microswitch.
+Remove the media device support shelf by loosening the thumbscrew and grasping the back edge of the shelf, sliding it back, then lifting it up and out of the system chassis.

+Note: The support leg located on the bottom of the support shelf is used to deactivate a microswitch.
 The microswitch is located on the CEC backplane and when deactivated, cuts off power to many of the components and connectors located on the CEC backplane.
 This support shelf must be correctly seated and secured in position after any new FRU is added to the system and you perform a system boot.

-- Remove processor assembly 1 as described in "Processor Card Removal" on page 425. - Note: Processor assembly 1 is the processor assembly closest to the power supplies.
-See the following illustration to locate the processor assembly 1.
+7. Remove processor assembly 1 as described in "Processor Card Removal" on page 427.

+Note: Processor assembly 1 is the processor assembly that is closest to the power supplies.
+See the following illustration.